Bauhaus : In the Flat Field

 There were more stylish noir moments, such as the John Barry punk rock of “God in an Alcove” or the bare bones dirge “A Spy in the Cab,” both essentials in the Bauhaus canon.
 Yet the majority of In the Flat Field consists of twisted, glam-inspired post-punk raveups, seldom straightforward but mostly accessible and infectiously melodic.
 Bauhaus were all about a visceral experience, and in the spastic no wave jam “Dive,” that’s exactly what the listener got.
 Though on a track like “St. Vitus Dance,” they did it not only with amps on 11, but with a sense of humor as well, an underrated trait among goth’s major players.
 Cheekily describing a “dance” with allusions to the disease from which the song is named, Peter Murphy sings, “Back in the good old days when dancing meant exploding/ the idea was simple for a decent overloading.”
 It’s the perfect complement to Ash’s Mick Ronson-inspired riffs and J’s bizarre filtered bassline.
 Likewise, “Stigmata Martyr” with its descending riffs and guitar scratches make a disconcerting bed for Murphy’s screaming in Latin tongues.

-As great as the original nine songs on In the Flat Field are, the 1998 reissue packed on some extra, essential additions to anyone’s Bauhaus collection, eight bonus tracks in all.
+As great as they delivered on In the Flat Field, Bauhaus added more songs to the 1998 reissue, which turn a solid studio effort into something closer to a great singles compilation.
 Their cover of T. Rex’s “Telegram Sam” is hard to beat, as is their cover of John Cale’s “Rosegarden Funeral of Sores” and single “Terror Couple Kill Colonel.”
 Still, the most peculiar addition is not at the end of the album, but at the beginning, as “Dark Entries” is the opener for the re-release.
 Though one would almost hate to mess with the original, it actually makes for a great, rocking beginning to an essential album.
 Whatever shape In the Flat Field takes, it’s as good as gothic rock gets.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.